This post may contain affiliate links. Please read our disclosure policy.

 • Preheat the air fryer to 390°F (199°C) for 5 minutes.

 • Place the pork chop in the air fryer basket.
-Cook for 10 minutes, flipping halfway through at the 5 minute mark.
+Cook for 10 minutes, flipping at the 5-minute mark.
+The chop is done when it reaches 145°F on a meat thermometer.

-• Remove from the air fryer and let the pork chop rest, covered, for 10 minutes before serving.
+• Remove from the air fryer and let the pork chop rest, covered with foil, for 10 minutes before slicing.

 Notes